simran08udhani/Chatbot-Design/README.md

 If you have any feedback, suggestions, or questions, you can contact the author through their [Figma profile](https://www.figma.com/@simranudhani).

 ## License
-The Chatbot Figma file is licensed under the [MIT License](LICENSE).
+This Figma Community file is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ---